madelinehakala/mouse-heart-scRNA-seq-analysis/README.md

 # Building a Pipeline for scRNA-Seq Analysis

 ## Overview
-Tje overall goal for this project is to build a pipeline that assesses the level of gene expression homogeneity exhibited by the muscle tissue of the heart (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE132658).
+The overall goal for this project was to build a pipeline that assesses the level of gene expression homogeneity exhibited by the muscle tissue of the heart (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE132658).
 In striving to complete this goal, however, we built a pipeine that is generalizable beyond the muscle cells of the heart.
 As long as data is in the correct format, this pipeline can be used to analyze a wide variety of scRNA-Seq datasets.
 **For detailed project design information, see the Design Document in the Wiki tab.**

 ## The Pipeline